 As discussed in the Work Plan, the bedrock is significantly less permeable than the overlying basin fill aquifer based on the results of hydraulic testing of bedrock at MH-25 within the plume and elsewhere in the vicinity of the PDSTI.
-For this reason, the bedrock aquifer is not considered to have significant groundwater flow or the potential to transport sulfate relative to the basin fill aquifer.
+Figure 6 is a graph showing the frequency distributions of hydraulic conductivity estimates for basin fill and bedrock based on the data in Table A.5.
+The bedrock permeability is low compared to basin fill.
+Ninety (90) percent of bedrock hydraulic conductivities are less than 0.5 ft/day, whereas 90 percent of basin fill hydraulic conductivities are greater than 2 ft/day.
+The mean hydraulic conductivity for bedrock (50 percent) is nearly three orders of magnitude less than that of basin fill.
+Because of its low permeability compared to basin fill, the bedrock aquifer is not considered to have significant groundwater flow or the potential to transport sulfate relative to the basin fill aquifer.
+The low permeability of bedrock would also limit the potential for sulfate migration into bedrock from basin fill.